 After the World Wars, Kentucky began to rapidly industrialize.
 The manufacturing investments of the wartime years continued, and the state soon became on the nation's leading automotive manufacturers.
 Part of the state's later modernizing efforts included early adoption of Common Core and early adoption of the Affordable Care Act.

 Louisville is famous for the Kentucky Derby at Churchill Downs, and the Bluegrass country around Lexington is the home of some of the world's finest racehorses.
 Other attractions are Mammoth Cave, the George S. Patton, Jr., Military Museum at Fort Knox, and Old Fort Harrod State Park.
 Resident population: 4,442,000

-Louisiana is a leader in natural gas, salt, petroleum, and sulfur production.
+Louisiana is a leader in natural gas, salt, petroleum, and sulfur production in United States of America.
 Much of the oil and sulfur comes from offshore deposits.
 The state also produces large crops of sweet potatoes, rice, sugar cane, pecans, soybeans, corn, and cotton.
 Leading manufactured items to include chemicals, processed food, petroleum and coal products, paper, lumber and wood products, transportation equipment, and apparel.